Course Name: Exeter Country Club

 Back 9 Best: 37 (White Tees), 6/25/2016 with Evan S. and Michael S.

-General Comments: One of the biggest complaints about Exeter is the pace of play, as many groups back up the course and there is no ranger.
-The range also only goes about 175 yards with a busy road and no net behind to catch drives.
+General Comments: One of the biggest complaints about Exeter C.C. is slow pace of play, as overbooking and league play invariably creates five hour rounds.
+The range also only stretches about 175 yards with a busy road and no net behind to catch drives.
 I wonder how many cars have been hit over the years.
 The workers in the proshop are usually very friendly.